Welcome to the Bureau County History Center

 Tours Available

 Reservations for tours are encouraged.
-Last tour of any weekday starts at 4:00 p.m.
-Saturday tours are at 2:00 p.m and 4:00 p.m.
+Friday and Saturday tours are at 2:00 p.m and 4:00 p.m.
 Please call 815-875-2184 or use our Contact Form for a private tour or research request.
 Staff is also available to assist you by phone or email.

 Become a Member